 Day 5 – Charles Darwin Station, Santa Cruz Island

-Although the great majority of Galapagos visitors come here to observe and appreciate natural wonders, it is also interesting to learn how the protection and conservation of the islands are carried out.
+Although the great majority of Galapagos Cruise come here to observe and appreciate natural wonders, it is also interesting to learn how the protection and conservation of the islands are carried out.
 The Breeding and Rearing area of the scientific centre are definitely a worthwhile visit.

 PM: Highlands, Santa Cruz Island

 The road to the highlands leaves from Bellavista, a small village located at a 15 minute drive from Puerto Ayora and passes through the agricultural zone, near the National Park boundary, the Miconia Zone, and then goes to the Fern and Sedge zone.
 With clear weather (unpredictable) this area affords beautiful scenes of rolling hills and extinct volcanic cones covered with grass and lush greenery all year round.
 Here you will visit the Twin Craters, which are two pit craters.
 You will visit as well a local ranch where we can observe the Giant Tortoise specie of Santa Cruz Island in its natural habitat.
-After our Highlands visit, we will return to Puerto Ayora and the yacht.
+After our Highlands visit, we will return to Puerto Ayora and the Galapagos Cruise.